Cenay/TRFA-Doco/API/v3/UrlGeneratorController.md

 # UrlGeneratorController
-The purpose of the URL generator is to allow a user to click a link in an email, and redirect them to the correct page, with all the parameters passed so the form completes with their prior information.
-The endpoint is called from ActiveCampaign, with the ID of the contact (user) and the base URL to generate for.
+In order to reconstruct the form fields on any one of the party forms, the URI needs to contain the parameters.
+Since most of the data is inside the "party info" field, and not inside actual fields within ActiveCampaign, a function has to extract them, and build the redirect URI that contains the parameters so the form completes with their prior information.
+The endpoint is called from emails sent to the contact via ActiveCampaign, with the ID of the contact and the base URL to generate for.

 >Sample Usage:
 https://trfaapi.com/v3/util/url/kids-party/{1335}
 Where {1335} is the contact id within ActiveCampaign

-This is called when contact clicks the link in email within ActiveCampaign.
+This is called when contact clicks the link in email within ActiveCampaign inside the automation for the event they have booked.

 **Parameters**
  * {class} -> Possible values: "Kids Party", "Adults Party", "Field Trips"